jhvanderschee/jekyllcodex/_without-plugin/webshop.md

 ### Installation

-#### Step 1.
-Create a Mollie account

-You start by [creating a Mollie account](https://www.mollie.com).
+Before you can add the webshop you need to [create a Mollie account](https://www.mollie.com){: .gray}.
 Mollie will ask you to register your website.
 They will verify if you have a proper return policy, clearly mentioned company data and clear general terms and conditions.
 Once your website is approved by Mollie you can add payment methods.

-#### Step 2.
-Create a Plink payment link

-Go to [https://useplink.com](https://useplink.com) and register.
+Go to [https://useplink.com](https://useplink.com){: .gray} and register.
 Within your Mollie dashboard you can click on your profile and select 'Payment links' to go to your Plink account.
 Create a re-usable link with a variable amount and description.
+Once you have done that, you are ready to add the webshop to your website.

-#### Step 3.
-Add the footer include and the payment link
+#### Step 1.
+Add the footer include with the payment link

-Download [webshop.html](#) (not yet available) and add it to your '_includes' folder.
+Download [webshop.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/webshop.html) and add it to your '_includes' folder.
 Make sure the bottom of your layout document looks like this (the paymentlink should be your personal re-usable link you just created):

 ```
 {% raw %}...
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>
-{% include webshop.html paymentlink="https://useplink.com/payment/ssMgtkddEzgC4rKKJJ9T/" %}
+{% include webshop.html paymentlink="https://useplink.com/payment/ssMgtkddEzgC4rKKJJ9T" %}
 </body>
 </html>{% endraw %}
 ```

-#### Step 4.
-Add the cart and checkout files to your site
+#### Step 2.
+Add the cart and checkout files

-Download [cart.md](#) (not yet available) and [checkout.md](#) (not yet available) and save them in the root of your site.<br />
-Download [cart.html](#) (not yet available) and [checkout.html](#) (not yet available) and save them in your '_includes' directory.
+First, download [cart.md](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/cart.md) and [checkout.md](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/checkout.md) and save them in the root of your site.
+Next, download [cart.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/cart.html) and [checkout.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/checkout.html) and save them in your '_includes' directory.

-#### Step 5.
+#### Step 3.
 Create some product links

 Create some product links.
 They should look roughly like this: